Perth, Western Australia

 It was such a beautiful area and we couldn’t wait to explore further.

-Apart from taking care of wonderful Simba and Rollie, here’s what we got up to.
+Apart from taking care of Simba and Rollie, here’s what we got up to.

 Hillary’s Boat Harbour

-One of the first places we discovered was Hillary’s boat harbour which was within walking distance ( although quite a long way ) of our house.
+One of the first places we discovered was Hillary’s boat harbour which was within walking distance ( although quite a long way ) of our housesit.

 Its home to sailing yachts of all sizes and has a lovely harbour front where we walked, watched sunsets from and visited the many small shops.